nxp-imx/imx-sm/sm/doc/port.md

 This port supports i.MX95 on both the LPDDR4X and LPDDR5 EVKs.
 This board consists of a base board and CPU daughter card.
 The board design allocates LPI2C1, GPIO1, and LPUART2 as modules to be managed exclusively by the SM running on the CM33.
 Connected to LPI2C1 is a PF09 PMIC, 2x PF53 PMICs, and a PCAL6408A I2C bus expander.
 On the 15x15 EVK there is also a PCA2131 RTC.
-The interrupts from these go to the bus exapnder (along with other wakeup signals) and the interrupt from the bus expander goes to GPIO1-10.
+The interrupts from these go to the bus expander (along with other wakeup signals) and the interrupt from the bus expander goes to GPIO1-10.
 This means the CM33 must be the exclusive owner of LPI2C1 and GPIO1.
 Because it owns GPIO1, no other pads can be routed to GPIO1 and directly used by any of the other CPUs.
 Other CPUs must use I/O that can be routed to GPIO2-5.